EOP-OMB/payment-accuracy/website/pages/programs/fcc-telecommunications-relay-service.md

       to ensure signers recalculate any calculations a 2nd and 3rd time.
     Mitigation_Strategy: app3_1
   - Action_Taken: Planned
-    Action_Type: Automation
+    Action_Type: Audit
     Completion_Date: FY2023
-    Description_Action_Taken: TRSUI calculates the provider distribution amounts based upon the minutes submitted and the current rate in the database.
-Calculations are randomly checked by signers when reviewing distribution documents.
-TRS will continue to rely on the system calculations unless errors arise.
+    Description_Action_Taken: Provider Distribution Process documentation was updated for the item discussed in ATP3_1.
+Future internal control audits and PIIA reporting will include this as a note for any manual calculations being performed.
-    Mitigation_Strategy: app1_1
+    Mitigation_Strategy: app6_1
   - Action_Taken: Completed
     Action_Type: Training
     Completion_Date: FY2023 Q3